psrenergy/ncp-release-notes/docs/home.md

 * New output graphs for Chronological Execution.
 * New output graphs for Stochastic Execution.
 * New output results file:
-  * Sum of Circuit Flow Marginal Cost
+  * Sum of circuit flow marginal cost

 ## Corrections